Juho Kusti Paasikivi: Independence and Civil War

 During the First World War Paasikivi began to doubt the Finnish Party's obedient line.
 In 1914, after resigning his position at the Treasury, and also standing down as a member of Parliament, Paasikivi left public life and office.
 He became Chief General Manager of the Kansallis-Osake-Pankki (KOP) bank, retaining that position until 1934.
 Paasikivi also served as a member of the City Council of Helsinki 1915–1918.

 After the 1917 February Revolution in Russia, Paasikivi was appointed to the committee that began formulating new legislation for a modernized Grand Duchy.
-Initially he supported increased autonomy within the Russian state, in opposition to the Social Democrats in the coalition-Senate, who in vain strove for more far-reaching autonomy; but after the 1917 Bolshevik October Revolution, Paasikivi championed full independence—albeit in the form of constitutional monarchy.
+Initially he supported increased autonomy within the Russian state, in opposition to the Social Democrats in the coalition-Senate, who in vain strove for more far-reaching autonomy; but after the 1917 Bolshevik October Revolution, Paasikivi championed full independence—in the form of constitutional monarchy.

 During the Civil War in Finland Paasikivi stood firmly on the side of the White government.
 As prime minister from May until November 1918, he strove for a continued constitutional monarchy with Frederick Charles of Hesse, a German Prince, as king, intending to ensure German support for Finland against Bolshevist Russia.
 However, as Germany lost the World War, the monarchy had to be scrapped for a republic more in the taste of the victorious Entente.
 Paasikivi's Senate resigned, and he returned to the KOP bank.

 Paasikivi's Senate was in power during the existence of the prison camps following the Civil War in Finland, where 12,000 prisoners died in total.
 Starvation was seen as a principal cause of mortality in the camps which housed men and women who had fought on the side of the Reds.

 Paasikivi, as a political conservative, was a firm opponent of Social Democrats in the cabinet, or communists in the Parliament.
 Tentatively he supported the semi-fascist Lapua movement, which requested radical measures against the political Left.
 But eventually the Lapua movement radicalized further, even assaulting Ståhlberg, liberal former president of Finland; and Paasikivi like many other supporters, turned away from the radical right.
 In 1934 he became chairman of the conservative National Coalition Party, as a champion of democracy, and successfully rehabilitated the party after its suspicious closeness to the Lapua movement and the failed coup d'état, the Mäntsälä Rebellion.